wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 is expressed in a rather well-known passage by Weisskopf:

 > Looking at the development of science in the Twentieth Century one can
-> distinguish two trends, which I will call "intensive\" and
+> distinguish two trends, which I will call "intensive" and
-> "extensive\" research, lacking a better terminology.
+> "extensive"research, lacking a better terminology.
 In short:
 > intensive research goes for the fundamental laws, extensive research
 > goes for the explanation of phenomena in terms of known fundamental
 > laws.
 As always, distinctions of this kind are not unambiguous, but